 How Promedica24 are responding to coronavirus (COVID-19)

 As a company we know how important the continuity of our service is.
-The majority of our home care workers come from Poland, and you may have concerns that they will no longer be able to get to the UK as various European borders have been closed.
+The majority of our live in home care workers come from Poland, and you may have concerns that they will no longer be able to get to the UK as various European borders have been closed.

 Please be informed that our care workers as per now are still allowed to travel between Poland and the UK – we are using own transport logistic solution based on a logistic transport chain, and additionally to that some of our care workers currently in the UK are not wishing to travel at all during this time, meaning their contracts have been extended to enable them to continue providing our vital live-in care services.

-How Promedica24 live-in carers can help you or your loved ones:
+How Promedica24 live-in carers can help you:

 Find out more about Promedica24